bylukeO/airbnb-clone-project/README.md

     Improves Accessibility: A user-friendly design caters to different types of users, including those with disabilities, ensuring inclusiveness.

     Boosts Customer Satisfaction: Easy navigation and clear steps provide a pleasant user experience, encouraging repeat business and positive reviews.

+## Color styles, Typography (font family, font weight, font size)
+## Importance of identifying design properties of a mock up design.
+    Consistency: It ensures a unified look and feel across all screens and components.

+    Efficiency: It makes development faster because developers know exactly what styles to implement.

+    Scalability: It is easier to maintain or update designs without inconsistencies.

+    Collaboration: Clear specifications improve communication between designers, developers, and stakeholders.

+    Accessibility: Proper font sizes, weights, and color contrasts enhance usability for all users.